n-osborne/pl-zoo/src/PureImpure/Static.lagda.md

 ```

 We define function by lambda abstraction.
-A lambda abstraction is pure because it is a value (normal form).
+A lambda abstraction is pure because it is a value (normal form),
+even if its body can be impure.

 ```agda
   `λ_ :